 As much as we roll our eyes when wading through the dozens of protein bars on the shelves, there’s one thing we can’t deny.

-There’s a protein bar for everyone (vegan, high-protein diets, keto, paleo, plant-based, etc.), which likely drives sales.
+There’s a protein bar for everyone (vegan, high-protein diets, keto, paleo, plant-based, etc.), which likely drives sales in the fitness market.

 - Medical check-ups (um?)